 And finally, a quick word on responsible travel.
 Just because somebody else is going to take responsibility for your trip or part of it, doesn’t mean there aren’t things you can do to be a responsible tour taker.
 Here are some tips:

 Check out the green credentials of your tour company

 Good international companies will have a responsible tourism policy.
-Smaller companies, usually in-country will be harder to judge so you will have to ask around.
+Smaller companies, usually in-country, will be harder to judge so you will have to ask around.
 What are you looking for: in essence to take only memories and leave only footprints.
 In terms of practical examples, don’t go with any company who systematically engages in practices that are unfriendly to the environment (ploughing over trees in arid terrain just to get a sight of an animal, as happened to me in Senegal) or behave badly towards wildlife (encourages feeding animals or touching them as happened in New Orleans).

 The amount of budget travellers I’ve seen swan off after a tour without giving even a small tip embarrasses me.
 Particularly when they spent the previous night handing over wads of dollars for their favourite at home brand of beer.
 A lot of guides are paid very little so rely on the tips for their income.
 Don’t be tight.

 For the same reasons as above, don’t barter too with guides for the price of their services.
 Sure, don’t get ripped off but do pay a fair price.

 My most rewarding aspect of hiring a guide when I was in Banaue in the Philippines wasn’t the sights I saw (as beautiful as they were), it was the cultural exchange I had with my guide.
 Topic after topic from schooling to healthcare to music to desserts we traded tales on what life was like in each of our countries.
 For me it was a great insight into life in the Philippines.
 For my guide it was perhaps the closest he might ever come to experiencing what life might be like in England.